 Challenges: One of the largest drawbacks was the lack of I2C ports on the Arduino Mega.
 While the Mega has two ports, rather than one on a typical Arduino module, this was a large hurdle to overcome.
-This issue was fully realized by the third week of the project, as we began to pare the sensor list down.
-However, it proved to be a long-term hurdle.
-This led us to choosing analog based sensors, which provided their own set of challenges.
+This led us to choosing analog based sensors, which provided their own set of hurdles.
 The analog MICS sensors from SGX proved to be the most challenging.
 We later ordered a Pulse-Width Modulation (PWM) module with the same MICS sensor to circumvent these issues.
 However, the Arduino platform proved to have even more problems measuring PWM.
-The manufacturer offered I2C options, but our I2C ports were occupied with the display and SD card module.
-The display was needed to ensure proper function during pre-flight, and the SD module was required for data recording.
-A microcontroller with a multitude of I2C ports is a recommendation for future teams.
+The manufacturer offered I2C options, but our I2C ports were utilized via the display and SD card module.
+The display was needed to ensure proper function during pre-flight, and the SD module required for data recording.
+A microcontroller with a multitude of I2C ports would be a recommendation for future teams.

 The environment also proved to be a significant challenge.
 All of our air quality sensors relied on a small heating element to function.
-As temperature fluctuates, so do the readings from the sensors.
-Thankfully, our ground-level vacuum and freeze testing provided calibration readings to adjust for temperature fluctuation.
+As temperature fluctuates, as do the readings from the sensors.
+Thankfully, our ground-level vacuum and freeze testing provided readings to adjust for temperature fluctuation.
 Our particulate sensors had similar environmental challenges.
 We worked with two different units during testing and found both to have very particular ambient requirements.
 Each sensor required minimal airflow, which proved to be very difficult to accomplish in our tightly-packed payload.

-Results: With our data adjusted for proper temperature fluctuation, we were able to determine very similar ozone abundances to data provided by the National Oceanic & Atmospheric Administration (Ozone in the Atmosphere) as seen in Figure 8.
+Results: With our data adjusted for proper temperature fluctuation, we were able to determine very similar ozone abundance to data provided by the National Oceanic & Atmospheric Administration (Ozone in the Atmosphere) as seen in Figure 8.
 The decision to fly two identical ozone sensors proved to be wise.
 While the sensors output similar data, one provided more finite measurements come flight day.
-Our Ultraviolet sensor also provided data that closely matched predictions by the World Health Organization (WHO) as seen in Figure 9.
+Our Ultraviolet sensor also provided data that closely matched predictions by the World Health Organization as seen in Figure 9.
 Per the WHO, UV levels increase by 10% to 12% every 1000 meters (Ultraviolet radiation and health).
-Our sensor provided readings that indicated 8% to 20% increase per 1000 meters.
-In Figure 9 the magenta line shows altitude, while the blue line indicates UV readings over the course of the flight.
-The vast jumps in data were caused by the sway of the payload during flight.
-Unfortunately, the CO data did not collect proper data during the flight.
+Our sensor provided readings at 8% and 20% increases.
+The swaying of the payload significantly impacted the sensor's ability to read consistently and may account for some anomaly.
+Unfortunately, the three sensors to collect, VOC, NO2, and CO data did not collect proper data during the flight.
 We were unable to determine the cause of the failure, but believe it was related to an electrical failure that occurred during launch prep.
-While the data measured from these sensors looked hopeful, careful review proved that it was simply analog noise.
-The particulate sensor provided data, but the values were far too inconsistent to create a conclusion.
+While the data measured from these sensors looked hopeful, careful review proved that it was simply analogue noise.
+The particulate sensor provided but data. the values were far too inconsistent create to a conclusion.
 Upon review, we believe there was an insignificant amount of airflow through the sensor.

-Fig 8: Measured Ozone Abundance
+Figure 8: Measured Ozone Abundance